Fund a Payment Run

 Once the consent is approved and the user is using open banking he is presented with another screen that has the amount of the payment run that will be requested and if they agree; they are redirected to their Banking Portal.
 In their Banking Portal, the bank will ask them to authenticate themselves and will show the amount being transferred to the user.

 For the UI component to work, you must configure the Open Banking redirect URL in the portal.
-This URL will be used to redirect the user back to your product once they completed the funding process.
+This URL is used to redirect the user back to your product once they complete the funding process.

-If the user approves, this will trigger a bank transaction with the approved amount to be transferred from the linked account to the ZBA.
-The user will then be automatically redirected to your product on the configured Open Banking redirect URL.
-If the user clicks on I Don't Consent the component will trigger a decline event which should be handled by the application.
+If the user approves, this triggers a bank transaction with the approved amount to be transferred from the linked account to the ZBA.
+The user is then automatically redirected to your product on the configured Open Banking redirect URL.
+If the user clicks on I Don't Consent, the component triggers a decline event which should be handled by the application.

-With Weavr's solution, you are not required to become a Third Party Provider (TPP) or an Agent of a TPP.
+With our solution, you are not required to become a third-party provider (TPP) or an Agent of a TPP.
 Instead you can use our UI components to embed the Open Banking flows in your product.

 Manually funding Account